Skip to main content

 Recertification

-If, after the initial medical certification, the employee needs to renew or change the leave request, they are required to submit an additional or amended medical certification to the HR Leave Administrator.
+If, after the initial medical certification, the employee needs to renew or change the leave request, they are required to submit an additional or amended medical certification to the People Experience Leave Administrator.
 Recertification will be necessary when the employee seeks an extension of their leave.
 In cases of chronic conditions warranting ongoing intermittent leave, approval for leave is granted for no more than one year and must be recertified each year.

 Vanderbilt University may require recertification of the ongoing need for leave every 30 days or more often depending on the circumstances of each individual situation.
 Failure to provide proper medical certification may result in the denial of FMLA leave, or a delay of its approval.